dankamongmen/notcurses/doc/man/man3/notcurses_directmode.3.md

 points to a valid **struct ncdirect**, which can be used until it is provided to **ncdirect_stop**.

+**ncdirect_putstr** returns the number of characters written on success.
+On failure, it returns some negative number.

 All other functions return 0 on success, and non-zero on error.

 # SEE ALSO